Bulliby/GitGraph/README.md

 # Github traffic viewer

-> This is a whole front-end application.
+> This is a front-end application.
 You have to put your token in LocalStorage for make it work.

 ## Installation